Skip to main content

 Additional Details

 Before we execute the command, a little explanation is in order.
 A new directory will be created in the root of the adma directory named output.
 Within the output directory, the following directory structure will be created: party_id/resource_id/solution_id.
-This directory will hold a log files of the submitted requests and their subsequent responses.
-In the following example the first file is named 2023-08-01-canola.txt.
+This directory will hold log files of submitted requests and subsequent responses.
+In the following example the log file is named 2023-08-01-canola.txt.
 This directory will also hold the generated insight(s).
 In the following example, the calculated GDD values are included in the file name GDD-2023-08-01-2023-08-31-canola.json.

 Output Directory Structure